Magnusvb/lscloud-theme-bones/README.md

 # Bones - A barebones LemonStand theme

+Note: this is an archived version of Bones.
+You should consider upgrading to v2 or better.

 ## Running Gulp

 Gulp is a simple build system for web things.
 It automates compiling Sass, minifying files, and so on.